telerik/reporting-docs/styling/styling-reports/styling-report-items.md

 		</tr>
 		<tr>
 			<td>TextAlign</td>
 			<td>Represents the horizontal alignment of text in the report item.
-The following horizonal alignments are
+The following horizontal alignments are
 				available:
 				<ul>
 					<li>Left - Specifies that the text is aligned to the left.</li>